memsql/singlestore-spark-connector/README.md

 Hence, the parallelism level on the Spark cluster does not affect the reading tasks.
 Although, using the `MATERIALIZED` option may cause a query to fail if SingleStoreDB does not have enough memory to materialize the result set.
 By default, the number of partitions in the resulting DataFrame is equal to the number of partitions in the SingleStoreDB database.
-Number of partitions in the resulting DataFrame can be controlled using `parallelRead.maxNumPartitions` option.
+Number of partitions in the resulting DataFrame can be controlled using `parallelRead.maxNumPartitions` and `parallelRead.numPartitions` options.

 Use the `parallelRead.materializedTableCreationTimeoutMS` option to specify a timeout for materialized result table creation.